Toyota Succeed: First generation (XP50; 2002)

-2014 facelift (XP160)
+Second generation (XP160; 2014)

 Since the 2014 facelift, the Succeed and Probox are identical.
 However, the Probox is also available with a 1.3-litre engine.
 The passenger variants of the two were discontinued and the role was taken over by Toyota Corolla Fielder Wagon.
 The Succeed was available through Toyota and Toyopet dealerships, while the Probox was sold through Corolla dealerships.
 Starting in 2018, Toyota Japan started merging its four dealership formulas, marking the end of the twinned model lines.
 Accordingly, the Succeed was discontinued in May 2020.